sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 To handle response data, attach a callback to the `onData()` method of the request instance.
 The method returns an `UnsubscribeFunction`.
 The `onData()` method handles data from real-time subscriptions and data from partial responses from static reference data requests.

 When handling data from a non-subscription request, the data is wrapped in a `ResponseData` object.
 The Boolean property `isLast` is set to `false` when the response contains a Bloomberg `PARTIAL_RESPONSE` event and is set to `true` when the response contains a Bloomberg `RESPONSE` event.
-After a `RESPONSE` event, no more events will be received and the application can now process the returned data accordingly.
+After a `RESPONSE` event, no more events will be received and the app can now process the returned data accordingly.

 Handling partial response data from static reference data requests: